 Lemon Verbena, belongs to the plant family Verbenaceae, and is known under a number of Botanical names and synonyms: Aloysia triphylla, Lippia citriodora, Aloysia citriodora and Lippia triphylla.
+This lovely aromatic herb with its uplifting aroma, has become my all time favourite lemon scented plant.
 An essential oil is steam distilled from the aromatic leaves.
 Its major chemical component is Citral, from 52% – 68% (29% -38% Geranial and 23%-29% Neral).

 Lemon Verbena used to be used extensively, in fragrancing and perfumery until he IFRA (International Fragrance Association) recommended that, because of its strongly sensitizing potential, lemon verbena essential oil, should not be used in fragrances.
 Robert Tisserand and Rodney Young, in the Second Edition Essential Oil Safety tell us that this oil is also now prohibited as a fragrance ingredient in the EU.
 Lemon Verbena is also considered by many to have phototoxic properties.